Is it possible to start a money-making blog with zero experience and a small budget?

 Many new bloggers start by creating accounts on all the social media networks out there, from Facebook to Instagram to even Snapchat.
 But how much traffic can you expect to receive from these sites?
 The answer is zero.

 Social media sites aren’t designed to send you traffic.
-They are designed to keep you on the platform.
+Instead, they are designed to keep you on the platform.

-Pinterest, on the other hand, is designed to send bloggers like you boatloads of traffic for free.
+On the other hand, Pinterest is designed to send bloggers like you boatloads of traffic for free.

 Here’s why getting Pinterest traffic should be your focus as a new blogger:

-There's a few ways to be found on Pinterest, but the main ways are the homepage (aka the smart feed), the search results page and via related pins.
+There are a few ways to be found on Pinterest, but the main ways are the homepage (aka the smart feed), the search results page, and via related pins.

 Best of all, you don’t need to invest a dime into paid ads to show up on Pinterest.

 Social media traffic isn’t all it’s cracked up to be because any random person can wind up looking at your update.
 And a lot of un-targeted people looking at your post isn’t going to do you any good.

 What you want is people who are genuinely interested in your content – and Pinterest only shows your content to people who have engaged with similar content in the past.

 Social media is known for making content go viral.
 Pinterest can do that too.
 If a new pin takes off and starts getting saved by many users, it sends signals to Pinterest that there’s great content behind that pin.